-To qualify to claim expenses for the business use of your home, you must meet the following tests.
+To deduct expenses related to the business use of your home, you must meet the following tests.
+Even then your deduction may be limited.
+See Deduction limit, later.

-- Your use of the business part of your home must be: - a) Exclusive (however, see Exception under Exclusive use, later), - b) Regular, - c) For your trade or business, AND - 2) The business part of your home must be one of the following: - a) Your principal place of business, - A place where you meet or deal with clients or customers in the normal course of your trade or business, or - A separate structure (not attached to your home) you use in connection with your trade or business.
+- 1) Your use of the business part of your home must be: - a) Exclusive (however, see Exception under Exclusive use, later),

+- b) Regular, - c) For your trade or business, AND - 2) The business part of your home must be one of the following: - a) Your principal place of business, - b) A place where you meet or deal with clients or customers in the normal course of your trade or business, or - c) A separate structure (not attached to your home) used in connection with your trade or business.

 Exclusive use.
-"Exclusive use" means that you use a specific part of your home only for carrying on your direct-selling business.
-You do not meet the exclusive use test if you use part of your home as your business office and also for personal purposes.
+"Exclusive use" means you use a specific part of your home solely for carrying on your direct-selling business.
+You do not meet the exclusive use test if you use the area in question for your direct-selling business and that same part for personal purposes.